It's great to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 Why does somebody like Obama even need an advisor then?

-Why does I mean what advisor can possibly advise him?
+Why does, I mean, what advisor can possibly advise him?

-That's right, if he's so smart, why didn't he know his health care plan wasn't going to be so smart?
+Why didn't he know his health care plan wasn't going to be so smart?

 Why didn't he know his website wasn't working?